-POPULATION CENSUS (LEVEL 2)
+Population Census (Level 2)

-Description Learners will design their own census survey and gather and analyze data Leading Question Can we conduct a census survey to find out information about our family and community?
+Description Learners will design their own census and gather and analyze data on the people within their community to understand their community better.
+Leading Question Can we conduct a census survey to learn more about our family and community?
 Total Time Required ~4.6 hours over 4 days Supplies Required Paper, Pen, Ruler.
-Learning Outcomes Designing and using a survey tool to gather information Multiplication by one-digit numbers Four-digit subtraction Data handling: analyzing survey Data handling: analyzing and creating graphical representation of data Literacy: summarizing Previous Learning Multiplication by one-digit numbersFour-digit subtraction
+Learning Outcomes Designing and using a survey tool to gather information Solve problems with one-digit multiplication Solve problems with four-digit subtraction Data handling: analyzing survey data Data handling: analyzing and creating graphical representation of data Literacy: summarizing Measurement and Data: Represent and interpret data Statistics: ask-and-answer questions about totaling and comparing categorical data Previous Learning Multiplication by one-digit numbers Four-digit subtraction